jruizcabrejos/barcelona_trastos/README.md

 "Where and when can I salvage old, abandoned, furniture in Barcelona?"

-This is a question that my friends, friends of friends, coworkers and myself have asked from time to time.
+This is a question that my friends, friends of friends, coworkers and myself have asked from time to time (as unlikely as it may sound).

-Unfortunately, the main map of reference (2010 by Zara) was last updated in 2016.
+Unfortunately, the only real map available online was last updated in 2016 (Originally made by Zara in 2010) .

-It is a miracle by itself that Zara's map managed to survive for this long in a service hosted by Google, [unlike the faith of many other Google services that have been discontinued over time.](https://www.theverge.com/2019/11/26/20977968/google-graveyard-products-shut-down-dead-not-supported-discontinues-spring-cleaning/archives/3)

-- The town hall (Ajuntament/Municipality) of Barcelona only provides information on trash collection days [for each street individually.](https://ajuntament.barcelona.cat/cercador-de-residus/ca)

-- The other alternative are maps for each district individually[(1)](https://ajuntament.barcelona.cat/horta-guinardo/es/noticia/muebles-y-trastos-viejos-el-dia-que-toca-3_1345274),[(2)](https://ajuntament.barcelona.cat/lescorts/es/noticia/mobles-i-trastos-vells-el-dia-que-toca-2_1346730),[(3)](https://ajuntament.barcelona.cat/gracia/ca/noticia/muebles-y-trastos-viejos-el-dia-que-toca-2_1345185).
-Some of these have different presentations [(4)](https://ajuntament.barcelona.cat/santmarti/ca/noticia/desfer-se-de-mobles-i-trastos-vells-el-dia-que-toca-1344869), making it hard to do any manual "stitching".

-- Same for other individual maps made for individual districts (e.g. [GeoBioCat](https://geobiocat.blogspot.com/2017/04/mapa-dia-dels-mobles-leixample.html))

-Since I couldn't find a complete map with days for trash (furniture) collection in Barcelona, I have compiled the data from the Ajuntament website and made my own maps.
+Since I couldn't find a **complete** map of Barcelona with the days for trash (furniture) collection, I have compiled the data from the Ajuntament website and made my own maps.

 They are now yours.
 Happy hunting.